 4. Tax incentives

 Can I get a tax break?!
-Yes, actually you can!
-The government allows a tax deduction on the interest that a business owner pays on debt from corporate income.
+Yes, you may be able to!
+The government allows a tax deduction on interest that a business owner pays on debt from corporate income under certain circumstances.
 This is a very nice incentive seeing that the corporate income tax is one of the highest in the world.
-That being said, after the tax break business owners generally see an interest rate that is under 5%, which is fairly low for the cost of borrowing money.
+That being said, after the tax break business owners generally see an interest rate that is under 5%.

 Debt doesn’t sound so bad now does it?!
 In fact, you may be thinking, “why don’t I just finance everything?”